maxbreunig/louisvilleweather/README.md

 About:
     This project starrted as a forecast predictor, but I could not harness neuralprohet because I was not working with Juypter Notebook and got too far behind to fix it.
 This project is the result.
+Works with accurate monthly data for March 2022 in Louisville, KY.

-    Works with accurate monthly data for March 2022 in Louisville, KY
+    Broke my code an hour before submitted.
+Please run in virtual environment.